szabodorka/terraform-eks-fullstack-app/README.md

 ### 3. Deploy Application to Kubernetes

-Insert RDS Endpoint from output into backend.yaml and db-init-job-yaml files.
+**Insert RDS Endpoint and ECR repository URL from Terraform output into backend.yaml, db-init-job-yaml and frontend-deployment.yaml files.**

 Apply the Kubernetes manifests: